Kotlin/kotlinx.serialization/docs/inline-classes.md

 class UID(val uid: Int)
 ```

-For some reason,`uid` type is `Int`, but we want it to be an unsigned integer in JSON.
+`uid` type is `Int`, but suppose we want it to be an unsigned integer in JSON.
 We can start writing the
 following custom serializer:

 ```kotlin